giovannicavaliere3/giovannicavaliere3/README.md

 </div>
    <br>

    <p  style ="display:flex; justify-content: center; margin-top: 30px !important;" >Hi everyone!
-I'm Giovanni Cavaliere and I'm a Full Stack Developer for Finanza.tech.
+I'm Giovanni Cavaliere and I'm a Software Developer for Galdieri Rent.
 I love Computer Science and IT in general.
 Here you can find some of my projects and jobs, and in future something of innovative 4 sure!
 </p>

 <h1> :books: Studies: </h1>